Open Milligan Library homepage in another browser window to work through this tutorial side by side.

 What other language can you use as a limiter for these articles?

 In Biblical & Religious Studies Metasearch, the source icons can be misleading.
 The Periodical icon is used for several different types of resources, not all of which are periodicals.

 To determine the type of source look within the citation for Publication Type:

 Publication Type: Essay needs more explanation.
 Essay should more accurately be described as a chapter in a book.
 Frequently these are books in which each chapter is written by a different person.

 **If the database is telling you that an Essay publication type needs to be Interlibrary Loaned, STOP!
-The Milligan College libraries may have the item.
+The Milligan University libraries may have the item.
 Go to the next section to learn what to do.

 Kaleidoscopic patterns and the shaping of experience

 This is the title of the CHAPTER.
 Look at the citation and find SOURCE: This is the BOOK TITLE.